Lanthanum1/my_images/README.md

-This repository serves as an private image hosting service.
+This repository serves as a private image hosting service.